logo

 This section applies only to Foreign Financial Institutions.
 For most Indian businesses, you can skip this section.

-Part III: Claim of Tax Treaty Benefits
+Part III: India-US Tax Treaty Claims

 • Refer to Article 7 of the tax treaty, which covers business profits.